 The most popular Halloween fun in Tampa is Howl-O-Scream at Busch Gardens.
 It is a separate ticket from park admission and is scary (at least to me it is).
 The park is transformed into terrifying themes and decorated spooky.
 It is open select nights in October.
 Check out student discount rates here.

-There is a Trick or Trot 5K Costume Fun Run held on the USF running trails.
+There is a Trick or Trot 5K Costume Fun Run held in Spring Hill.
+That is 50 minutes away but lots of Bulls love this event.
 They have a costume contest and all proceeds go to Hope for the Homeless.
 Lots of Bulls love this event.

 USF’s Relay for Life has a Trick & Treat Social with food, games, drinks, and music.
 All proceeds go to the American Cancer Society.

-Lastly, Tampa’s Riverwalk (downtown) has a Trick or Treat Along the River with over 20 points along the river with food, snacks, and drinks.
+Lastly, Tampa’s Riverwalk (downtown) has a Trick or Treat Along the River on October 26th from 4 pm – 7 with over 20 points along the river with food, snacks, and drinks.